Helios113/deep_nano/content/authors/Paul/_index.md

 ---
 # Display name
-title: Nikolas Xeni
+title: Paul Lapham

 # Full name (for SEO)
-first_name: Nikolas
+first_name: Paul
-last_name: Xeni
+last_name: Lapham

 # Username (this should match the folder name)
 authors:
-  - Nikolas
+  - Paul

 # Is this the primary user of the site?
 superuser: false